PlayResonance/whitepaper/README.md

 ### Security:

-- To guarantee the utmost security, we have subjected our smart contracts and token-related processes to rigorous third-party security audits conducted by reputable auditors.
+- To guarantee the utmost security, we will subject our smart contracts and token-related processes to rigorous third-party security audits conducted by reputable auditors.

-- Additionally, we have established a dedicated security fund to promptly address any unforeseen vulnerabilities, hacks, or security threats, reinforcing the safety of our ecosystem.
+- Additionally, we will establish a dedicated security fund to promptly address any unforeseen vulnerabilities, hacks, or security threats, reinforcing the safety of our ecosystem.

 ### Fair Distribution: